uea-teaching/computer-vision-2022/lectures/two-view-geometry.md

 $$

 ::: notes
-we know that cameras project 3D points in the world onto images. with these familiar equations.
+We know that cameras project 3D points in the world onto images. with these familiar equations.

 These prime and double prime variables relate to each camera, but the X is the same for both.
-This is important!!
+This is important to know that the observed point is the same.
 :::

 ## Coplanarity for Uncalibrated Cameras {data-auto-animate="true}